Let us go on a journey where we shall find PERFECT PEACE. Are you ready?

 The Apostle Paul describes numerous Christ-like qualities of character in Philippians 2:1-11:-

-“Therefore if there is any encouragement in Christ, if there is any consolation of love, if there is any fellowship of the Spirit, if any affection and compassion,
+“(1) Therefore if there is any encouragement in Christ, if there is any consolation of love, if there is any fellowship of the Spirit, if any affection and compassion,

-3 Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves;
+(3) Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves;

-5 Have this attitude in yourselves which was also in Christ Jesus, 6 who, although He existed in the form of God, did not regard equality with God a thing to be grasped,
+(6) who, although He existed in the form of God, did not regard equality with God a thing to be grasped,

 (8) Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.

-11 and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.”
+(11) and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.”

-“But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such there is no law.”
+The above words are also beautifully summarized in Galatians 5:22-23, “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such there is no law.”

 In Galatians 6:16 we are told, “And as many as walk according to this rule, peace be on them and mercy.”

-Again we ask, what rule is the Apostle Paul talking about, which he teaches us, may give us PERFECT PEACE… and not only peace but also MERCY form GOD?
+Again we ask, what “rule” is the Apostle Paul talking about, which he teaches us, may give us perfect peace… and not only peace but also mercy form God?

 It is the rule of a new mind… a “new creature” in Christ mentioned in the preceding verse—“For in Christ Jesus neither circumcision availeth anything, nor uncircumcision, but a new creature.“

-The rule is to “walk in the spirit,” says the Apostle, “and ye shall not fulfil the lust of the flesh; for the flesh lusteth against the spirit, and the spirit against the flesh: and these are contrary the one to the other.”
-(Galatians 5:16,17)
+The rule is to “walk in the spirit,” says the Apostle, “and ye shall not fulfil the lust of the flesh; for the flesh lusteth against the spirit, and the spirit against the flesh: and these are contrary the one to the other” (Galatians 5:16,17).

-Now if any man be in Christ, a new creature, he has put away the old man—the carnal nature, which is enmity against God and is not subject to the law of God, neither indeed can be—with all his evil deeds, which the Apostle thus enumerates in Galatians 5:19-21,
+Now if any man be in Christ, a new creature, he has put away the old man—the carnal nature, which is enmity against God and is not subject to the law of God, neither indeed can be—with all his evil deeds, which the apostle thus enumerates in Galatians 5:19-21,

 “Now the works of the flesh [the carnal nature] are manifest, which are these: adultery, fornication, uncleanness, idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings and such like, of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.”

-The Apostle gives fair warning that those who do such things, no matter how loud may be their professions, have no inheritance in the Kingdom of GOD; and therefore they have no right to the fellowship of the saints upon whom, and the cause of Christ in general, they bring only DIS-grace.
+The Apostle gives fair warning that those who do such things, no matter how loud may be their professions, have no inheritance in the Kingdom of God; and therefore they have no right to the fellowship of the saints upon whom, and the cause of Christ in general, they bring only DIS-grace.

-They that are Christ’s have CRUCIFIED THE FLESH with the affections and desires.
+They that are Christ’s have crucified the flesh with the affections and desires.

-If we are living according to the rule of the new nature, following the leading of the spirit of GOD, then we must have these fruits in some measure, even from the very start of our Christian experience; and if we are following on to know the Lord and to walk in the spirit, these fruits are surely growing and becoming more and more manifest to all with whom we are associated.
+If we are living according to the rule of the new nature, following the leading of the spirit of God, then we must have these fruits in some measure, even from the very start of our Christian experience; and if we are following on to know the Lord and to walk in the spirit, these fruits are surely growing and becoming more and more manifest to all with whom we are associated.